RanLIUaca/Demotif/README.md

 de_motif(Data,motif_len_w,motif_len_g,10,10,20,50)

 #### Present all results #####
-# Analyze the results in the './result/' using the `res_ana` function
+# Analyze the results in the './result/temp_data/' using the `res_ana` function
 # Parameters:
 # - motif_len_w: Length of the first motif
 # - motif_len_g: Length of the second motif
+# - 20: the number of burn-in
 # - 50: the number of iterations
 # Return:
 #  Res: A list containing: